flxw/flxw.github.io/_pages/cv.md

 Currently, I work as a Software Engineer at Celonis.
 You can also find me on <a href="https://www.linkedin.com/fe-lix-62" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>

+Here is a short version of my CV.

 ----

 **08/2020 - now - Software Engineer @ [Celonis SE](https://celonis.com)**\\